The Heart Of Your Business

 It’s time to get out of your own way and give up this notion you’d don’t need to know how to sell to have a successful business.
 Selling skills isn’t about being slick or smarmy, it’s knowing how to built long term client relationships, understanding how to recognize buying signals, being able to overcome objections and establishing rapport with your clients.
 It’s about building trust and making it easy for clients to say yes to working with you.

 In 2006, I was the top producing sales rep in North America for the company I worked for and making 6 figures.
 You might think I had learned all I needed to learn regarding selling.
 Not true, I knew there was so much more I didn’t know yet which let me to invest thousands of dollars a year in my personal growth so I could up my game.
 It was due to what I learned over the next 7 years which led me to start my own company.
-And I continue to invest in my own learning and business today.
+And I continue to invest in my own learning and business today because I know this is the heart of my business.

 There are basic selling skills, in my humble opinion, every small business owner or salesperson should possess.
 Here’s the top 10 list: